gatsbyjs/rfcs/text/0008--individual-agency-company-pages.md

 * (Optional) salary high end
 * (Optional) salary currency
 * Contact email or application link.
-* Excerpt (short version)
-* Description
+* Description (one-paragraph)

-_Data Format_: Jobs should be stored in markdown files in a /jobs folder.
-Jobs should be stored in markdown files.
-Frontmatter should have all fields except description.
-Body of the file should be the description.
+_Data Format_: Jobs should be stored inline in the YML for each creator.

 ### Notes on long-term data strategy
 * Right now, the data is in YAML in the GitHub repo.
 At some point, we may move all of our data to a format with a UI making it easier for people to submit & edit their own data, without imposing a review burden on Gatsby maintainers